 As part of the fight to limit the spread of COVID-19 the new social distancing rules mean that millions of people are now working from home and have very little social contact.
-Such a significant change in daily routines may increase feelings of social isolation and loneliness.
+Such a significant change in daily routines may increase feelings of social isolation and loneliness during the quarantine.

 At Oxford House Therapy we work with many different issues including just some of the following.

 Our Therapists profile pages explain more about their individual specialisms and the services they provide.

 Abuse is any action that violates your human or civil rights.
 Abuse can take many forms and can take place in any situation. the abuser could be a stranger, a family member, a colleague or a person in a position of trust.